Olan Jermaine Williams Vs. State of Oregon

-Olan Jermaine Williams V. State of Oregon was a court case in 2016.
-Olan Jermaine Williams, an African American male who holds a master's degree from Howard University and had no criminal record before this account, was accused of orally sodomizing an intoxicated Caucasian man following a party.
+Olan Jermaine Williams V. State of Oregon was a 2016 court case in the U.S. state of Oregon.
+Olan Jermaine Williams, an African American man who holds a master's degree from Howard University and had no criminal record before this account, was accused of orally sodomizing an intoxicated Caucasian man following a party.
 The court ruled against the defendant (Williams) in a 10-2 non-unanimous verdict.
 Williams then requested a new trial with the claim that the 14th Amendment Equal Protection Clause was violated.
-Williams believed he was given an unfair trial due to his race seeing that there was only one African American person on the jury.
-The court denied Williams for a new trial.
+Williams believed he was given an unfair trial due to his race because there was only one African American person on the jury.
+The court denied Williams a new trial.
+The conviction was later reversed by the Oregon Supreme Court following Ramos v.
+Louisiana, and the case was resolved on remand.
 This case is important because of the controversy that arose following the verdict.

 History

-Oregon is the only state within the United States that will convict a felony defendant with a non-unanimous verdict.
-This claims that the verdict only needs to be 10-2 on the jury to convict the defendant.
-While, in all of the other states within the United States the verdict must be unanimous to convict someone for a felony.
-Many claim that the decision to keep Oregon a non-unanimous court is to continue Oregon's long history with racism, specifically, Aliza Kaplan, a professor at Lewis and Clark Law School in Portland has stated that this law was created for that exact reason.
-The intent of this decision to make Oregon a non-unanimous court system was to keep the minorities's opinions on the jury silent.
-That is exactly what happened with this case.
-The one African American woman in this case believed Williams was innocent but her opinion ultimately did not matter because she was outvoted.
-She even explained that the majority of the time during discussion the other jurors were trying to convince her to change her vote (to vote against Williams).
+Until 2020, Oregon was the only U.S. state that allowed a felony defendant to be convicted by a non-unanimous verdict.
+The verdict only needed to be 10-2 on the jury to convict, whereas every other state required a unanimous verdict for a felony conviction.
+The U.S. Supreme Court ended the practice in Ramos v.
+Louisiana.
+Many claim that the decision to keep Oregon a non-unanimous court is to continue Oregon's long history with racism; Aliza Kaplan, a professor at Lewis and Clark Law School in Portland, has stated that this law was created for that exact reason, and Multnomah County Circuit Judge Bronson James said the same in a ruling related to this case.
+James also noted that the law was passed during a surge of Ku Klux Klan membership in Oregon.
+U.S. Supreme Court Judge Neil Gorsuch later agreed that the law was very likely motivated by racism in his ruling on Ramos v.
+Louisiana, in which he ruled that felony convictions by a non-unanimous jury are unconstitutional.
+According to James, Gorsuch, and others, the intent of the decision to make Oregon a non-unanimous court system was to silence the opinions of jurors who are members of racial and ethnic minorities, including African Americans.
+Some have argued that that is what happened with this case, because there was only one African American woman on the jury and she believed that Williams was innocent, but her opinion did not impact the verdict because she was outvoted.
+She also explained that during discussion, the other jurors spent the majority of the time trying to convince her to vote against Williams.